EricHanJf/PhpCA1Blog/README.md

+## Contact
+For any questions, suggestions, or conspiracy theories you'd like to share, feel free to reach out to us at:
+Email: (d00251825@student.dkit.ie)

 ## Contributing
 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.